-Accessing high quality training which was not disrupted was also a challenge however accessing training for staff was essential and effective in delivering high quality focused interventions such as ELSA.
+Accessing training for staff was essential and effective in delivering high quality focused interventions such as ELSA.

 Early support accessing other agencies were essential to complimenting the range of interventions and support going on in school.

 Staff, families and children were given training on new maths intervention via zoom.
 All children timetabled effective use of Whizz Maths which pupil feedback is positive and data shows gaps in learning being filled particularly in mental maths.